varigence/docs/bimlflex/reference-documentation/AppendLoadFromPsaName.md

 # Append Load From Psa Name

-The string to append to the Load From PSA process name
+The string to append to the Load From PSA process name.

 Notes:
 * This setting is part of the `Naming` settings category.
 * The default value for this setting is `INIT_FROM_PSA_`.